Cape Canaveral Space Launch Complex 46: Astra

 On December 6, 2021, Astra announced plans to launch its small orbital rockets from SLC-46 as soon as February 2022.
 The company was planning for a launch cadence of once a month for two years.

 On 10 February 2022, the first Astra launch from SLC-46 resulted in failure.
 After two previous scrubbed launch attempts in the preceding days, the launch of the rocket occurred nominally.
 However, first stage separation failed, leading to the second stage to spin out of control, and the rocket and payload were lost.

 On 12 June 2022, the second Astra launch from SLC-46 also resulted in failure.
 Astra's Rocket 3.3 vehicle (serial number LV0010) carrying two TROPICS CubeSats for NASA failed to reach orbit and the satellites were lost.

 ABL and Dark Eagle

 In March 2023, ABL Space Systems announced that they would be using SLC-46 as a temporary launching site for their RS1.
 That month, they were leased Launch Complex 15 by the United States Space Force, and clarified that this measure was taken while LC-15 undergoes reactivation.
 ABL stated their first launch from Pad 46 would happen later in the year.
 However, no launch has yet occurred and future outlooks remain in question following ABL's shift from commercial launches to military applications in October 2024.

 On December 12, 2024, the United States Army and United States Navy launched and tested their Dark Eagle Long-Range Hypersonic Weapon from SLC-46 in a joint exercise.
 A second test was conducted the next year, on April 25.

+Future Super-Heavy launch

+On December 19, 2025, the United States Space Force issued an RFI to lease SLC-46 for launches of a Super-Heavy class launch vehicle.